-The following graph compares the total shareholder return of our common shares against the cumulative total returns of the S&P 500 Index, the MSCI US REIT Index and the FTSE NAREIT Equity Lodging/Resorts Index for the period from December 31, 2013 to December 31, 2018.
+The following graph compares the total shareholder return of our common shares against the cumulative total returns of the Standard & Poor's Corporation Composite 500 Index, the Morgan Stanley Capital International United States REIT Index ("MSCI US REIT Index") and the FTSE NAREIT Equity Lodging/Resorts Index for the period from December 31, 2015 to December 31, 2020.
 The graph assumes an initial investment of \$100 in our common shares and in each of the indices, and also assumes the reinvestment of dividends.
 The performance graph is not indicative of future investment performance.
 We do not make or endorse any predictions as to future share price performance.